-In conducting an interview of company employees, counsel must identify themselves and their role as counsel for the company.
-The essential aspects of the so-called Upjohn warning 12 or Corporate Miranda include advising the employee witness that: (i) counsel represents the company and does not represent the witness; (ii) the interview is privileged and should be kept confidential; and (iii) the company owns and may elect to waive the privilege.
 Failure to properly admonish the witness can lead to the disqualification of counsel if the witness later claims to have believed that the attorney represented the witness or that the company would keep the interview confidential.
 Skilled counsel can generally provide the requisite Upjohn warning while maintaining a productive relationship with the witness.
-DOJ policy requires that a company seeking cooperation credit must disclose all facts relating to wrongdoing by individual employees, and it is not uncommon that facts gleaned during interviews are disclosed to enforcement authorities.13
+DOJ policy requires that a company seeking cooperation credit must disclose all relevant facts relating to misconduct by individual employees who were substantially involved in or responsible for the misconduct, and it is not uncommon that facts gleaned during interviews are disclosed to enforcement authorities.12